bryantxy/academic-kickstart/content/authors/manas/_index.md

 # - Visitors
 ---

-I'm a CS Masters student at Georgia Tech, and a Mathematics & Computing graduate from Delhi College of Engineering.

-From 2017-2019, I was a Software Engineer at Samsung Research - Bangalore, where I worked on the intersection of machine learning & systems, to make heavy neural networks run efficiently on low-power devices.
+I'm a 2nd year MS CS student at Georgia Tech.
+I'm advised by [Prof. Alexey Tumanov](https://www.cc.gatech.edu/~atumanov/) in the Systems for Artificial Intelligence Lab (SAIL), working on democratizing machine learning through better frameworks, tools, and algorithms.

+In Summer 2020, I interned at [Nvidia with the TensorRT team](https://developer.nvidia.com/tensorrt), optimizing systems for deep-learning inference on GPUs.

+Prior to starting at Georgia Tech, I was an ML Software Engineer at Samsung R&D, India helping enable flagship vision applications through the [Samsung Neural SDK](https://developer.samsung.com/neural/overview.html) and completed my Bachelor's degree in Mathematics & Computing at Delhi Technological University.

 I like to learn new things & explain them, and talk people’s ears off about work I find interesting.